Solo Travel in Seattle: A Step-by-Step Guide to Planning a Personalized Itinerary

 Yes, it is very similar to coming up with an essay thesis statement (are you groaning yet?) but it’s not as dry as it sounds.
 Instead, I approach figuring out my travel purpose and intentions as an invitation for travel bliss.

-Let me share my method as an example.
+Let me share my method using a trip to Seattle as an example.
 Be warned, you can’t force yourself into someone else’s itinerary whether it's downloaded, purchased, or a pre-organized package.
 The magic happens when you do this work yourself (or with someone guiding you) and there is evidence backing this up!

 Seattle Space Needle behind Chihuly Garden and Glass